scran_norm

 SanitizeAction scran_norm::SanitizeSizeFactorsOptions::handle_zero = SanitizeAction::ERROR |

 , they will be automatically set to the smallest valid size factor (or 1, if all size factors are invalid).
+This ensures that the normalized values will be large to reflect the extremity of the scaling, but still finite for sensible downstream processing.

 SanitizeAction scran_norm::SanitizeSizeFactorsOptions::handle_negative = SanitizeAction::ERROR |

 How should we handle negative size factors?
-If SANITIZE

 , they will be automatically set to the smallest valid size factor (or 1, if all size factors are invalid), following the same logic as SanitizeSizeFactorsOptions::handle_zero